launchdarkly/integration-framework/README.md

 There are a few steps to creating an integration with LaunchDarkly.

 1. Fork this repository.
 2. Create a new top level directory named after your organization or integration's name (e.g., `spacexyz`).
 3. Create a `manifest.json` inside your new directory.
 [Read the `manifest.json` documentation](./MANIFEST.md) for the details.

 A LaunchDarkly integration starts with a `manifest.json`.
 This file describes the intent and capabilities of your integration.

 ## Submitting your integrations

-After you've forked this repository and created your integration, send us a pull request.
+Once you're done with your integration, send us a pull request.
 Your branch will be validated and reviewed by someone on our team.
 Once everything checks out, we'll publish your integration.

 ## Got issues?